-11.2.1.
 "Positive" indicates that a particular substance has been identified in accordance with the laboratory protocols.
 "Negative", "Not Detected", or "None Detected" has been generally used to indicate the analyte or analytes were not found.
-"None detected" is preferable.
+"None Detected" is preferable.
 This indicates that particular substances were absent within the limitations of the test(s) carried out.

-11.2.2.
-Tests may be described in a number of ways, individual chemical entities, groups or classes of substances or combinations of drugs or substances.
+Tests may be described in a number of ways, as individual chemical entities, groups or classes of substances or combinations of drugs or substances.

-11.2.3.
 There may be both qualitative and quantitative results on a report.
 Qualitative results should be indicated by naming the test followed by positive or none detected.
-The term "trace" or a non-specific numerical designation (e.g. positive but less than 0.5 mg/L) may be used, for qualitative purposes only, if a substance was detected in a sample, but the concentration was less than the lowest point on a calibration curve or a designated cut-off.
+The term "trace" or a non-specific numerical designation (e.g. positive but < 0.5 mg/L) may be used, for qualitative purposes only, if a substance was detected in a sample, but the concentration was less than the lowest point on a calibration curve or a designated cut-off.

-11.2.4.
-Quantitative results should be identified using appropriate nomenclature.
+Quantitative results should be identified using appropriate drug nomenclature and units.
 No quantitative value should be reported from a non-specific immunological or other initial testing procedure, unless the procedure has been appropriately validated through parallel studies with a reference quantitative method.

-11.2.5.
-Preferred units include mg/L, and mg/kg for fluids and tissues.
-Ethanol should be reported as mg% or mg per 100 mL.
+Preferred units include mg/L or μ g/L (ng/mL) for fluids and mg/kg for tissues.
+Ethanol should be reported as mg% or mg per 100 mL (mg/dL).
 Other appropriate units may be used for clinical tests.